Ban Zhao: Work

 In 113, Ban Zhao's son Cao Cheng (曹成) was appointed an official in Chenliu Commandery.
 Ban accompanied him to Chenliu and wrote about the journey in Dong Zheng Fu (東征賦), which has survived.
 After her death, her daughter-in-law, née Ding, gathered her works in the three-volume Collected Works of Ban Zhao, but most have been lost.

 Legacy

 Ban Zhao crater on Venus is named after her.

-Ban is one of the polymaths profiled in Waqas Ahmed's 2018 book The Polymath.